-Be sure the exhaust pipe and muffler are cool be-

-fore cleaning the spark arrester.
+Be sure the exhaust pipe and muffler are cool before cleaning the spark arrester.

-1. Remove the screws.
+1. Remove the tailpipe screws and their gasket.

-1. Screw
+1. Tailpipe screw

-- 2. Remove the tailpipe by pulling it out of the muffler. - 3.
-Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.
+- Remove the tailpipe by pulling it out of the muffler. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

-- 1. Screw
+- 1. Tailpipe screw

 - 2. Gasket

 - 3. Tailpipe

 - 4. Spark arrester

-- 4. Insert the tailpipe into the muffler and align the screw holes. - 5.
-Install the screws and tighten them.
+- Insert the tailpipe into the muffler and align the screw holes.

+- 5. Check the gaskets for damage, and replace them if necessary.

+- 6. Install the screws and their gasket, and then tighten the screws to the specified torque.